rafaelissler/set-top-box-multimedia_INF224/README.md

 A default set of multimedia objects, stored in "_objects.txt", will be read and loaded at the start of execution.

-The message delimiter | was chosen to allow spacebar in the name of the files.
+The message delimiter | was chosen to allow spacebar in the name of the files and to allow messages between client and server to have spaces.
 Now, the character | is not allowed in the name and path of an object.